cypress-io/cypress/readme.md

 ### Working Locally

 You may need to login with your Readme.io credentials before working.
+You may see an error when trying to upload or clean that looks like this: `throw 'Error: Request failed!
+(Redirected to login...)'`

 ```bash
 export README_EMAIL=<readmeio_account_email>